thenameisluk/joypad-for-debian/readme.md

 ### toggling it

-by pressing select and start at the same time you can enable and disable the mapper, usefull for playing games
+by pressing volume up and down at the same time you can enable and disable the mapper, usefull for playing games

 have fun and share you feed back <3